Masutangu/Masutangu.github.io/_posts/2019-07-26-data-intensive-note-1.md

 An append-only design turns out to be good for several reasons:

-* Appending and segment merging are sequential write operations, which are generally much faster than random writes, especially on magnetic spinning-disk hard drives.
+* **Appending and segment merging are sequential write operations, which are generally much faster than random writes**, especially on magnetic spinning-disk hard drives.

-* Concurrency and crash recovery are much simpler if segment files are append-only or immutable.
+* **Concurrency and crash recovery are much simpler if segment files are append-only or immutable.**

-* Merging old segments avoids the problem of data files getting fragmented over time.
+* **Merging old segments avoids the problem of data files getting fragmented over time.**

 However, the hash table index also has limitations:

-* The hash table must fit in memory, so if you have a very large number of keys, you’re out of luck.
+* **The hash table must fit in memory**, so if you have a very large number of keys, you’re out of luck.

-* Range queries are not efficient.
+* **Range queries are not efficient.**

 ### SSTables and LSM-Trees

-Now we can make a simple change to the format of our segment files: we require that the sequence of key-value pairs is sorted by key.
+Now we can make a simple change to the format of our segment files: **we require that the sequence of key-value pairs is sorted by key**.

 We call this format **Sorted String Table, or SSTable** for short.
 We also require that each key only appears once within each merged segment file (the compaction process already ensures that).
 SSTables have several big advantages over log segments with hash indexes: